Readmikenow is a freelance writer who enjoys researching music, movies, history, and more.

 He enjoyed being able to play anything people in the audience want to hear, including railroad music, rock, blues, and a capella.
 It was during this time when Croce's band was chosen to go on a foreign exchange tour in Africa, Yugoslavia, and the Middle East.
 He enjoyed eating what the locals ate as well as living in the woods at times and playing songs.
 Most of his audiences didn't speak English.
 Croce felt if they meant the songs they were playing, the people understood on some level what they were saying.

-While judging a contest at a hootenanny taking place at the Philadelphia Convention Hall, Croce met Ingrid Jacobson.
-She would be his future wife.
-Ingrid and Jim Croce were married in 1966.
-He converted to Judaism as Ingrid was Jewish.
-The couple was married in a traditional Jewish wedding ceremony.
+While judging a contest at a hootenanny taking place at the Philadelphia Convention Hall, Croce met Ingrid Jacobson, who would become his wife.
+The two married in 1966.
+Because Ingrid was Jewish, he converted to Judaism, and the couple was married in a traditional Jewish wedding ceremony.

-In 1966, Jim Croce enlisted into the Army National Guard.
-He did this to avoid being drafted and sent to Vietnam.
-Croce was on active duty in the army for four months.
-He left for his military service a week after getting back from his honeymoon.
-Croce admitted he had problems with authority.
-This is probably why he was forced to go through basic training twice.
+He left for his military service a week after getting back from his honeymoon, and he was on active duty for four months.
+He admitted he had problems with authority— which probably explains why he had to go through basic training twice.